dirtbags/dirtbags.github.io/contest/2011-11-05-NMT/index.md

+---
-Title: 2011 New Mexico Collegiate CTF Invitational
+title: 2011 New Mexico Collegiate CTF Invitational
+---

 *What:* Capture The Flag (CTF) competition
 *Where:* Fidel Center Ballroom, New Mexico Tech, Socorro, NM